 OCR technology is nothing new.
 There are multitudes of quality OCR software which helps you convert images and scanned documents into editable text.
-But in this age of smartphone dominance, having some usable OCR apps is much desirable, specially since the smartphones these days come with high quality camera which can be used to scan the document or image.
+But in this age of smartphone dominance, having some usable OCR apps is much desirable, especially since the smartphones these days come with high-quality camera which can be used to scan the document or image.

 Top Android OCR Apps

 Google dominates the Android market in general and it’s no different when it comes to OCR apps.
 Google Docs comes with the OCR feature and works really well.
 As something exclusive for Android, Google docs does a pretty good job of converting the scanned document into text.
 But as you would expect, there isn’t much of an option to deal with the output other than saving it within the app itself.
 If you don’t mind copy-pasting the converted document, this is the best OCR app you can get and that too for free.

 Another Google app which dominates the Android market and works well as an OCR app too.
 Take a picture of any image and Google Goggles does a fair job of turning it into an editable text.
 And the best part is, you can paste that text to anywhere on your phone – be it on Gmail or SMS or notes.
 What more? you can use Goggles to scan the business cards for you and it can save the details into your contacts section in just a click!
 Goggles come with Google translate which helps you translate the text into a ton of different languages.

 3. OCR Test

 OCR Test is an experimental app based on Tesseract and is free to download and use.
 The accuracy of its OCR isn’t that great, but the way it works is pretty similar to that of Goggles.
 One good feature, when compared to Goggles, is that OCR Test comes with the “continuous preview” feature which shows a dynamic, real-time display of what the app is recognizing from the live image.

 TextRact lets you turn image to live text using textract online server at free-ocr.net.
 It needs an internet connection to work and also comes in a premium version with added features.